Nonye2K3/chia/Quick-Start-Guide.md

 ## Windows

-You can learn how to use the GUI in [Beginners Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Beginners-Guide).
+You can learn how to use the Graphical User Interface (GUI) in [Beginners Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Beginners-Guide).

 There are commands available in `~\AppData\Local\Chia-Blockchain\app-1.0.0\resources\app.asar.unpacked\daemon\`.
 Try `.\chia -h` or `.\chia plots -h` for example: